tgra/Linked-Art/README.md

 ## Documented Interactive Code Jupyter Notebooks
 The different types of Jupyter notebooks:
 - Transform - transformations using real-world collections data
+- Reconcile - reconciliation of collections data with authoritative data on geographical place names
 - Visualise - visualisation using Linked Art JSON-LD